HeiderJeffer/Imaginaries-Governance-and-Practices-of-AI-in-the-Welfare-State-A-Cultural-Critical-Inquiry/README.md

 * **Critical and Cultural Theory**: Following Anderson’s ‘imagined communities’, media create collective imaginaries that shape social cohesion and exclusion.
 This framework allows analysis of how AI as “social glue” transforms welfare legitimacy.
 * **Critical Algorithm Studies**: Drawing on James and Whelan’s work, the project pays close attention to bias, transparency, and ethical concerns in welfare algorithms (\[muse.jhu.edu]\[2], \[journals.sagepub.com]\[3]).
 * **Media Ecology and Political Communication**: Inspired by WASP-HS research on AI and political communication, I will use multimodal analysis of visual and textual framing (\[wasp-hs.org]\[1]).

+Finally, drawing from political communication theory, the project will interrogate how governments may *deploy AI discursively to manage, redirect, or manipulate public opinion*, particularly in moments of crisis or reform.
+This contributes to broader critiques of algorithmic power as an instrument of soft governance.

 ## 4. Methodology